Contrasting Provident Financial (FPLPY) and Its Competitors

 |2.46

-Provident Financial has a beta of 1.63, meaning that its share price is 63% more volatile than the S&P 500.
-Comparatively, Provident Financial’s competitors have a beta of 1.36, meaning that their average share price is 36% more volatile than the S&P 500.
+Provident Financial has a beta of 1.63, indicating that its stock price is 63% more volatile than the S&P 500.
+Comparatively, Provident Financial’s competitors have a beta of 1.36, indicating that their average stock price is 36% more volatile than the S&P 500.

 Summary